auxeon/auxeon.github.io/docs/Blog/diagonal.md

 ```

+## Code

 Now that we understand what's occuring let's buld the code i'm going to use C
 ```C
 // let n_rows : number of rows (6) here
 // let n_cols : number of cols (6) here